Dalton Schultz Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Recent Performances

-- In last week's outing against the Eagles, Schultz picked up 21 yards on three receptions while scoring two touchdowns.
+- In last week's matchup with the Eagles, Schultz reeled in three passes for 21 yards and scored two touchdowns.

-- Schultz has put up 157 yards during his last three games (52.3 per game) with three touchdowns, hauling in 17 passes on 22 targets.
+- Schultz has hauled in 17 passes (22 targets) for 157 yards (52.3 per game) and has three touchdowns during his last three games.

 Schultz's Dallas Teammates